openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 > The Transmitter MUST NOT transmit events over the stream.
-The transmitter will hold any events it would have transmitted while paused, and SHOULD transmit them when the stream’s status becomes `enabled`.
+The transmitter will hold any events it would have transmitted while paused, and SHOULD transmit them when the stream’s status becomes "enabled".
 If a Transmitter holds successive events that affect the same Subject Principal, then the Transmitter MUST make sure that those events are transmitted in the order of time that they were generated OR the Transmitter MUST send only the last events